GENERAL APPLICATION INFORMATION

 WHO CAN APPLY?

 Participants applying for a scholarship are students of Austrian and American Universities, studying science and engineering, have an outstanding record of achievement in their field of study and plan to stay abroad at least for three months.
+Please note that participation in the program is only possible once.

 WHAT RESEARCH TOPICS ARE SUPPORTED?